EMacco/PetAdoption/README.md

 The type of comparison we want to carry out between expected and actual values.
 Currently, the application supports just `equals` to check that two values are the same

 ###### Value:
-What we will be comparing against
+What we will be comparing against.
+Currently the application supports `Yes` and `No` as possible values for the switch

 ###### Action:
 What to do if the comparison returns `true`.
 Currently, the application simply supports show and hide to toggle field visibility